Koohori/IBDP/nts/geo/4_Power_places_and_networks/globalInteractionsandGlobalPower.md

 - soft power
 	- attraction and persuation to change mindsa and influence behavior. sources include culture, government, political values, and positive global engagement

+UN
+- first post war intergovernmental organization to be established.
+They are the most powerful intergovernmental group in the world
+- important achievements
+	- declaration of Human Rights and International Court of Justice
+	- SDGs and MDGs, Kyoto protocol (first 1992 Environment and development submmit)